xumaple/google-form-response-parser/README.md

 ## Configuring the JSON

 This section will reference the *example.json* file in this repository.
 It is paired with the *example.xls* file (also in this repo), and together they will serve as this tutorial's main source of reference.
-The *example.xls* file was generated from responses to [this form](https://forms.gle/5EihhpiSNxchXT1j6).
+The *example.xls* file was generated from responses to [this form](https://forms.gle/5EihhpiSNxchXT1j6), and the files generated from each example are saved to the `example-outputs` directory of this repo.

 ### Input/Output
 The main level of the JSON contains the basic input/output information that FRP uses., such as the excel filename and its respective sheet name, as well as the output directory of all graphs that will be saved to disk.